The Florida Freight Advisory Committee (FLFAC) is charged with:

 Florida Freight Advisory Committee Leadership

 According to the Florida Freight Advisory Committee (FLFAC) bylaws, the FLFAC Governing Board will consist of a Chair, Vice Chair, and a member of the Florida Department of Transportation, who will serve as an ex officio Administrative Director of the appointed Florida Freight Advisory Committee.
-Freight and Multimodal Operations Office Manager Rickey Fitzgerald serves as the Administrative Director.
+Freight and Rail Office Manager Rickey Fitzgerald serves as the Administrative Director.

 Florida Freight Advisory Committee in the FDOT Context

 In recognition of the significant role that freight mobility plays as an economic driver for the state, the Office of Modal Development works collaboratively on multimodal initiatives.
 The office includes the Aviation Office, the Freight & Rail Office,

 the Seaport Office, the Spaceport Office, and the Transit Office.